ENOFLAG/writeups/0ctf2019/sanitize.md

 ## From counter-dump to Hash function

 Firstly YES, these counters aren't a good hash function in itself, since they weren't particularly collision resistant, since the binary only ever compared two values to decide its path on where to go next.
-That meant using the same "base tree" (the first 32 Charactes inputted) the character Sequence "aaab" and "aaac" were probably indistinguishable in most of the cases.
+That meant using the same "base tree" (the first 32 Characters inputted) the character sequence "aaab" and "aaac" were probably indistinguishable in most of the cases.

 However if the right base tree was used "aaab" would end up with slightly different counter values based upon the *"sorting"*.
+That meant using the same unknown char sequence on *enough* base trees, they would differ in some of them.

+Thinking we would need to create a rainbow table